pyxem/orix/docs/source/installation.rst

       activating the environment, as virtual environments appear to be unsupported in Powershell.

-3. Install texpy from GitHub using pip:
+3. Install orix from GitHub using pip:

    .. code:: shell